Yaojun-Lai/Get_Images_From_Youtube_App/README.md

 ## Model

 The app uses the OpenAI CLIP model to extract images and the OpenAI Whisper model to transcribe the audio of the video.
+The Python model available at https://colab.research.google.com/drive/1E3Q5FQGVizitBojWL2sY9syR55yqMwhY?usp=sharing, which has been evaluated to perform best when taking both keywords and key images as parameters.

 ## Note